kitation/kitation.github.io/_posts/2010-11-06-machinae-supremacy-a-view-from-the-end-of-the-worldpart-1.markdown

 layout: post
 status: publish
 published: true
-title: ! '>Machinae Supremacy - A View From the End of the World(Part 1)'
+title: Machinae Supremacy - A View From the End of the World(Part 1)
 author:
   display_name: chad